Selling A Business

 The first question a buyer usually asks is “How much?”.
 The second question is “Why are they selling?”
 This is why a logical explanation is required.

-There are a lot of dreamers & ‘tyre-kickers’ that can waste a lot of time for inexperienced vendors.
-The only real key to approximately qualifying the purchaser is through good questioning, experience & target-specific marketing.
-To do this they not only need to understand their own business but have to possess an extensive knowledge of the market they operate in from the purchaser’s perspective.
+There are a lot of dreamers and ‘tyre-kickers' that can waste a lot of time for inexperienced vendors.
+The only real key to approximately qualifying the purchaser is through good questioning, experience and target-specific marketing.
+To do this they not only need to understand their own business but have to possess an extensive knowledge of the market they operate in from the purchaser's perspective.

 Do not decide that as I am going to sell I will step back.
 Keep your business humming and make sure it is clean and appealing.